Don Enright has been an interpreter for forty years, and has no plans to quit.

 Don was a Director at Large with the National Association of Interpretation from 2018-2020 and in addition to regular director responsibilities, successfully introduced a change to the NAI bylaws to ensure a more democratic distribution of influence among the directors in relation to the Executive Committee.

-Don has worked throughout his career to help legitimate the profession of interpretation.
+Don has worked throughout his career to help advance the profession of interpretation.
 In the mid-1990s, Don wrote two modules (theatre and music in interpretation) for Interpretation Canada’s first professional training program.
 In 2009 he was on the national validation committee for the Canadian Human Resources Council’s publication of professional standards in Heritage Interpretation, and worked with NAI staff from 2017-2019 on the committee that defined the standards being implemented by NAI today.
 From 2012 to 2018 Don was on the selection jury for Interpretation Canada’s Awards of Excellence in Non-Personal Media.

 In addition to his own blog, Don has contributed articles to Legacy Magazine, the Interpretation Canada online blog, the Boletín de Interpretación (Spain), and the UK’s Journal of the Association for Heritage Interpretation.